Energy

 • Set up Utilities Dispatching Center (UDC)

 CSC established the UDC since factory completed and put into production.
 The UDC centrally monitors all energy sources, such as gas, electricity, steam, O2, N2, Ar, H2, plant air, compressed air, etc., and also production plans.
-Then with the assistant of the integrated-Energy Management System (iEMS), UDC can execute dynamic dispatching in order to keep energy balancing in CSC and to minimize by-product gas emissions.
+The center integrates production planning and scheduling information, and is supported by an integrated-Energy Management System (iEMS) and a self-developed AI-powered electricity demand forecasting module.
+By combining these with a cogeneration boiler load optimization algorithm, dynamic energy dispatch is achieved, which effectively improves overall power usage efficiency across the plant, reduces energy costs, and minimizes the emission of by-product gases.
 UDC also manages the electricity load in CSC to avoid violating the contract with Taiwan Power Corp.
 (Taipower), and actively participates in the Taipower Demand Bidding Program.
 Furthermore, it compares the power generation cost of different fuels with Taipower tariff to adjust the self-generation amount to minimize the usage of high-priced fuels, such as low-sulfur oil and natural gas.

 • Best Available Techniques (BAT)